kubedb/docs/docs/guides/mongodb/monitoring/grafana-dashboard.md

 Here,

+- `replicas: 3` and `replicaSet.name: rs0` deploy a 3-member replica set named `rs0`, which is required for the replication and oplog panels to show meaningful data.
 - `monitor.agent: prometheus.io/operator` tells KubeDB to create a `ServiceMonitor` for this instance.
 - `monitor.prometheus.serviceMonitor.labels` must match the `serviceMonitorSelector` label of your Prometheus (`release: prometheus`).
 - `monitor.prometheus.serviceMonitor.interval` sets the scrape interval to 10 seconds.